qiskit-community/ibm-quantum-challenge-2021/README.md

 ## Top scorers

-Here's a list of 212 participants who have completed exercise 5 with the best solutions (3 CNOTs)
+Here's a list of 212 participants who have completed exercise 5 with the best solutions (3 CNOTs).

 - Aakash Aakash
 - Aakif Akhtar